bablokb/rpihotspot/Instruction.md

 access the page.
 If you don't like that, you have to enable authentication for lighttpd (search the web for a tutorial).

-Note that lighttpd-user (named "www-data") needs special rights to provide the above services.
-These rights are configured in `/etc/sudoers.d/www-data`.
+Note that the user running the lighttpd-deamon (named "www-data") needs special privileges to provide the above services.
+These privileges are configured in `/etc/sudoers.d/www-data`.